Skip to main content

 There’s one aspect of the build process overlooked above: the compiling, compressing, and bundling of frontend assets like JavaScript, CSS, web fonts, and so forth.

-folder.
-This manifest lists the exact, fingerprinted filenames of the compiled and bundled JS and CSS output files. - Bridgetown, using the
+1. esbuild will conclude its build process by exporting a manifest.json file to the hidden .bridgetown-cache folder.
+This manifest lists the exact, fingerprinted filenames of the compiled and bundled JS and CSS output files.

 Adding Extra Features to Your Site #